 The core of the major is a program of cross-listed courses that may be taken in combination at UMF, through travel courses, and during study abroad, in areas such such as: anthropology, business, Chinese, economics, French, geography, history, Japanese, political science, religion, Spanish, women & gender studies.

-Note: This program qualifies for a tuition discount of more than $4,000 for residents of RI through the New England Regional Student Program.
+Note: This program qualifies for a tuition discount of nearly $4,500 for residents of RI through the New England Regional Student Program.

 The UMF International and Global Studies program provides you with greater knowledge and appreciation of the world’s diverse socio-cultural, economic, and political systems while exploring critical historical and contemporary issues that span the globe.

 It helps broaden your potential career options, including careers in areas such as: international business & tourism, global health, international development, ESL and international education, immigration and refugee services, international law, human rights & conflict resolution, government and foreign service, non-governmental & aid agencies.

 We have many opportunities for you to gain a global perspective — from affordable, short-term international travel courses to semester-long study abroad programs.

 UMF offers affordable, short-term travel courses typically offered over the winter semester break and during May Term that can count toward your major.
 These faculty-guided travel experiences have taken students to Costa Rica, Peru, Northern Ireland, Germany, Italy, Iceland, the U.S. Virgin Islands, Scotland, Tanzania and Spain.